programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-You can save and reload to check for errors (broken code blocks can occur).
+You can save the index.html file and reload the browser to check for errors (broken code blocks can occur).
 But you have not told the script what to do if the test is successful yet, so nothing will occur if you do get a correct match.

 #### Changing the Background Colour if the Match is Correct